c4tom/DreamDevBox/docs/configuration-files/bashrc-sh.rst

 Custom vim configuration
 ------------------------

-The ``.vimrc`` is usually place directly in the users home directory and the Devilbox does not offer any mounts directly to that directory, however you can use a trick with shell aliases to use ``vim`` with a different config file by default.
+The ``.vimrc`` is usually place directly in the users home directory and the DreamDevBox does not offer any mounts directly to that directory, however you can use a trick with shell aliases to use ``vim`` with a different config file by default.